eugenefvdm/whmcs-api/README.md

 ## Invalid Permissions: API action "addclient" is not allowed

-If you get `Invalid Permissions: API action "addclient" is not allowed` that means although you've added API roles and credentials, your roles are not set up properly for the API call.
+If you get `Invalid Permissions: API action "addclient" is not allowed` that means, although you've added API roles and credentials, your roles are not set up properly for the API call.
 Revisit roles and the requisite subsection and see where you have to click the checkbox to allow this API call.

 ## Storage folder examples